secondo-database/secondo/README.md

 ### 1. Install the prerequisites

-There is no SECONDO SDK any more — all dependencies (compiler, flex, bison, Berkeley DB, Boost, SWI-Prolog, a JDK, …) come from your package manager.
+All dependencies (compiler, flex, bison, Berkeley DB, Boost, SWI-Prolog, a JDK, …) come from your package manager.
 The per-platform package lists are kept in the **[installation instructions](https://secondo-database.github.io/content_install.html)**;
 follow the section for your system before continuing.